cloudfoundry/nodejs-buildpack/README.md

 The NodeJS buildpack only supports the two most recent stable patches for each dependency in the [manifest.yml](manifest.yml).

-If you want to use previously supported dependency versions, copy them from [.deprecated.manifest.yml](.deprecated.manifest.yml) into [manifest.yml](manifest.yml)
+If you want to use previously supported dependency versions, provide the `--use-custom-manifest=manifest-including-unsupported.yml` option to `buildpack-packager`.

 ## Options